kshakib22/second-brain/content/Programming/Web Dev/JS/DOM.md

 ### Changing attribute

 In this process, we select a certain element/tag first.
 Within HTML elements, they can have different types of attributes which can also be changed to reflect changes.
 Check [[Change Attributes]] on how to do this.

+### Next Up

+Once the DOM model makes sense, look at [[2- Advanced JS-DOM Manipulation]] for things like dynamic changes to clicks and other events.